kubernetes-sigs/gateway-api/geps/gep-2648/index.md

 MUST not affect the named section.
 The less specific policy will have its `spec` applied to all other sections of the target that are not targeted by any other more specific policies.

+When more than one object matches the same object _and_ `sectionName`, the usual conflict-resolution rules (as defined in GEP-713 should be used).
+These boil down to "oldest by creation date wins".

 ## User discoverability and status